reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from Sony Xperia 10 (I4113)
-- Added Sony ZNR (Zoom Noise Reduction) for pre process mic and camcorder stream
+- Added Sony ZNR (Zoom Noise Reduction) for pre process mic and camcorder stream (READ Troubleshootings to activate!)
-- Added Dolby Atmos from Sony Xperia 1 II
+- Added Dolby Atmos from Sony Xperia 1 II (READ Troubleshootings to activate!)
 - Sound Enhancement is post process type soundfx
-- Dolby Atmos is global type soundfx
+- Dolby Atmos is global type soundfx (READ Troubleshootings to activate!)
 - Sound Enhancement FX can only be applied with Music apps that has external EQ option such as Xperia Music, Youtube Music, and Spotify.
 Not working with SoundCloud or Youtube app
 - Doesn't support ACDB module because using effect proxy
 - Sound Enhancement FX will deactivates any global type soundfx while turned on